Sharing Guidelines

 10. Skilled Nursing Facility

-Skilled nursing facility expenses are shareable for up to $10,000 per member per year subject to AUAs and Co-Shares for a shareable condition requiring rehabilitation or skilled care following a surgery or injury.
+Skilled nursing facility expenses are shareable for up to $10,000 per member per year and are subject to AUAs and Co-Shares for a shareable condition requiring rehabilitation or skilled care following a surgery or injury.

 11. Routine & Wellness Visits (REDEEM Enhanced)